-Reporting an Emergency DIAL 9-1-1 and then notify:
+Reporting an Emergency \DIAL 9-1-1\ and then notify:

 - 1. Incident Commander: Name, Cell Phone Number - 2.
 Alternate Incident Commander: Name, Cell Phone Number - 3.
 Safety Officer: Name, Cell Phone Number - 4.
-Fire Captains: Name, Cell Phone Number

-Minor Emergency: Any incident, potential or actual which will not seriously affect the overall functional capacity of the disrupt the overall operations of the College.
+Fire Captains: Name, Cell Phone Number - Minor Emergency: Any incident, potential or actual which will not seriously affect the overall functional capacity of the College. - Major Emergency: Any incident, potential or actual, which affects an entire building or buildings, and which will disrupt the overall operations of the College.
 Outside emergency services may be required, as well as major efforts from the College Administration during times of crises.